-- First, log into AVOXI platform, and navigate to the Numbers section located on the left-hand navigation bar.
+- Navigate to the SIP Trunks section located on the left-hand navigation bar

 - Protocol: A transport protocol for your SIP URI configuration.
-AVOXI supports UDP, TCP, and TLS, for more information about the differences between these three protocols, please refer here!
+AVOXI supports UDP, TCP, and TLS(SRTP), for more information about the differences between these three protocols, please refer here!

 URI: This is the configurable URI you will be using to set up your forwarding.
 There are three components.